Leen2025/holbertonschool-simple_shell/README.md

-How does the shell use the PATH to find the programs How to execute another program with the execve system call How to suspend the execution of a process until one of its children terminates What is EOF / “end-of-file”?
+How does the shell use the PATH to find the programs How to execute another program with the execve system call How to suspend the execution of a process until one of its children terminates What is EOF / end-of-file ?
 # Requirements

 # GitHub